expeerly/embeddocumentation/videoreviewsAPI.md

 ### Step 1: Get Access Key

-To get Access key, please contact the expeerly team directly at <product@expeerly.com>.
-They will provide your store Access key.
+To get Access Key, please contact the expeerly team directly at <product@expeerly.com>.
+They will provide your store Access Key.

-Pass the provided access key in the expeerly api.
+Pass the provided Access Key in the expeerly API.

 ### Step 2: Install Mux Player (Web, iOS, Android)